Semi-explicit integration of second order for weakly coupled poroelasticity

 for all~$v\in \V$, $q \in \Q$.
 Here, $u^n$ and $p^n$ denote the approximations of $u(t^n)$ and $p(t^n)$, $t^n=n\tau$, respectively.
 Note that, in contrast to the implicit Euler discretization, the first equation contains $p^n$ rather than $p^{n+1}$.
 Hence, the two equations decouple and can be solved sequentially.
 It is shown in~\cite{AltMU21} that this maintains the first-order convergence as long as the \emph{weak coupling condition}

 is satisfied.
+Note that this condition is specific to the equations of poroelasticity.
+For general elliptic--parabolic problems defined via the bilinear forms~$a$, $b$, $c$, and~$d$, the weak coupling conditions reads~$C_d^2 \le c_a c_c$.

-For the convergence analysis, the connection of~\eqref{eq:poroAbstract} to a related delay system is used.
+For the convergence analysis, the connection of system~\eqref{eq:poroAbstract} to a related delay system is used.
 This idea is also applied in the following sections to construct a semi-explicit scheme of order two, leading to a slightly more restrictive weak coupling condition.